juicedata/juicefs/docs/en/cache_management.md

 --cache-partial-only      cache only random/small read (default: false)
 ```

 JuiceFS client will write the data downloaded from object storage (including also the data newly uploaded) into cache directory, uncompressed and no encryption.
 Since JuiceFS will generate a unique key for all data written to object storage, and all objects are immutable, the cache data will never expire.
 When cache grows over the size limit (or disk full), it will be automatically cleaned up.
-The current rule is create time and file size, older and larger file will be cleaned first.
+The current rule is compare access time, less frequent access file will be cleaned first.

 Local cache will effectively improve random read performance.
 It is recommended to use faster speed storage and larger cache size to accelerate the application that requires high performance in random read, e.g. MySQL, Elasticsearch, ClickHouse and etc.